msalemor/llm-use-cases/improving-rag-results.md

 - For example, converting PDF documents to text may generate a lot of white space and character
 - Evaluate if there's a way to trim and clean these documents
+- Keep the chunk format as text, but trim the chunk for embedding.

 ### Take control of ingestion